zhenzhangca/Trading_Application_Shared/README.md

 ![trading-app architecture](assets/trading-app%20architecture.png)
 - Tomcat Web Container
 Tomcat is a built-in embedded web server of Springboot.
 When we setup the dependency `spring-boot-starter-web` in pom.xml, the dependency `spring-boot-starter-tomcat` is included.
 By default, the auto-configurer sets up the project with Tomcat.
 We simply hit the run button, and the web server starts up with the application.
 - Controller layer
  Building RESTful web services with Springboot, HTTP requests from the user are all handled by a controller, then appropriate responses are returned.
 These components are easily identified by the @Controller annotation.
 For example, the AppController handles GET requests for `/health` by returning a String `I am very healthy!`.
 - Service layer
 The components are identified by the @Service annotation, which means they are holding the business logic.
 Service layer mainly receives the request from controller layer and process the request to DAO layer
 - Dao layer
 The components like AccountDao, PositionDao, QuoteDao, SecurityOrderDao and TraderDao are designed to talk to the database.
-The main function of these components are to perform CRUD operations on trading against the PostgreSQL database wiht a set of  entities.
+The main function of these components are to perform CRUD operations on trading against the PostgreSQL database with a set of  entities.
 The MarketDataDao component is designed to perform market data query operation using httpClient from IEX cloud.

 # Improvement